coolKarsta/server-side-programming-assignment/README.md

-# server-side-programming-assignment
 # Ready Next Travel Website
 > Ready Next Travel Website is a website providing travel destination ideas.
+This is an assignment for Durham Univeristy Programming Gold coursework in my first year

 ## Table of contents
 * General info